Guide to FODMAP Dieting

 For lunches I tend to make gluten free bread sandwiches with sandwich meat (be sure there’s no gluten or onion!), lettuce, mayo (check the label, some mayonnaise is not suitable) and sometimes I put tortilla chips in them.
 Yum.

 Dinners can be a variety of things from stir-frys to rice dishes like risotto.
-Jacket potatos with butter served with a nice steak goes down lovely.
-Drinks don’t just have to be water, you are allowed the odd beer or wine and also any of the “full fat” soda drinks like coca-cola and pepsi are OK in small dosages.
+Jacket potatoes with butter served with a nice steak goes down lovely.
+Drinks don’t just have to be water, you are allowed the odd beer or wine and also any of the “full fat” soda drinks like coca-cola and pepsi are OK (assuming they do not contain HFCS like they do not here in the UK) in small dosages.

 Hopefully this guide helps you to get a grasp on how to undertake the FODMAP diet.
 If things are still not clear please contact me and I will try my best to help you.